Southampton-RSG-Training/git-novice/_episodes/05-history.md

 ~~~
 {: .output}

-And here we see the state **before the last two commits**, HEAD minus2
+And here we see the state **before the last two commits**, HEAD minus 2.

 ### Absolute History